 And all for free to the system.

-Examples of modern day ecosocialism can found be found in the Kurdish area of northern Syria called Rojava and the Zapatistas in Chiapas the most southern state in Mexico.
+Examples of modern day ecosocialism, to an extent, can be found in the Kurdish area of northern Syria called Rojava and the Zapatistas in Chiapas the most southern state in Mexico.

 So, what are the component parts of ecosocialism?
 There are many, but I’ve selected four of the main ones:

 Nature contains billions of ecosystems, all connected in a finely balanced way, to form what we might call the ‘ecosphere’.
-Capitalism disrupts and eventually completely ruptures this balance, setting off chain reactions which cannot be cured easily.
+Capitalism disrupts and eventually completely ruptures this balance, setting off chain reactions which cannot be cured easily, if at all.
 Human beings are ecosystems too, and the way the system forces us to live, causes a rupture between us and nature and leads to illnesses like stress, depression and obesity.